nipunasudha/CubensisConnect/README.md

   });
 ```

-In case of a success, 0.002 WAVES will be sent to alias1 and alias2.
+In case of a success, 0.002 DCC will be sent to alias1 and alias2.

 ###### [Type 12 DATA TRANSACTION - saving data](https://docs.waves.tech/en/blockchain/transaction-type/data-transaction)\*\*